dp916/dp916.github.io/index.md

 about_button: /assets/ico/favicon.ico

 # the link
-about_button_label: metadata # the label on the button
+about_button_label: projects # the label on the button

+about_button2: /images/space.jpg

+about_button2_label: resume

 # optional portfolio section ------------------------------------------